What’s better than flying to Tokyo? Flying to Tokyo in First Class on one of the world’s best airlines.

 Interestingly enough, on our return flight from Tokyo back to Chicago, we receive different amenity kits from Globe Trotter.
 The contents were still provided by The Ginza, and I personally liked the look and design of this one a bit better.

 ANA’s first class seats are equipped with beautiful high-resolution entertainment screens.
-These displays were sharp and large enough to see even in the lie flat position.
+These displays were sharp and large enough to see even while laying down.
 They were loaded with a great selection of movies including a number of new releases I enjoyed (Bohemian Rapsody, A Star is Born, and The Greenbook).
-Between the onboard entertainment and the food, it made the 14 hour flight seem quick.
+Between the onboard entertainment and the food, it made the 14-hour flight seem quick.

 Unlike the screens onboard Singapore Airline’s business class, the screen is both a touchscreen and can be controlled by the wired remote.